-An exploration of some of the influential works of fiction in contemporary American literature from the end of the 20th century to the decades of the new millennium, considering the authors and their writing within their social and historical context.
+An exploration of some recent works of fiction in contemporary American literature, considering the authors and their writing within their social and cultural context.

 Patricia Sweeney is Programme Coordinator for Literature and Film at City Lit, with specialist teaching interests in modern and contemporary literature, drama and film adaptation.
 In addition to her work at City Lit, Patricia has taught literature courses for the Open University and Literature, Drama and Film courses for Birkbeck, University of London.

 What will we cover?